Where the Stars Really Go When They're in Toronto

 Star-power: Past guests of the trendy hotel include Ellen Paige, Emma Thompson, Stanley Tucci, Jake Gyllenhaal, Margot Robbie and Allison Janney — to name a few.

-Read up on our list of 20 secrets hotel managers don’t want you to know…
+RELATED: 20 secrets hotel managers don’t want you to know.

 KostWhere: The rooftop restaurant is located on the 44th floor of the Bisha Hotel.

 Star-power: Martin Short, Shaquille O’Neal and Rafael Nadal have enjoyed this too-cool spot.

 FYI: Kost offers unparalleled panoramic views of the city and has frequently been tagged as one of the city’s “most Instagrammable spots” since first opening in 2017.